 * If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you.
 Learn more.

-Bao are surprisingly easy to keep fresh.
+Bao buns are surprisingly easy to keep fresh.

 You just have to follow a few simple steps to make sure they don’t stick together or become soggy.

 Freezing bao buns halts the staling process, so once you reheat them they’ll be good as new.
-Keeping them in the fridge wont stop the staling process, so the dough will slowly harden.
+Keeping them in the fridge won’t stop the staling process, so the dough will slowly harden.

-Normally freezing things is more of a hassle so people try to avoid it.
-But freezing bao is really easy, and you can reheat them straight from frozen in a few minutes.
+Normally freezing things is more of a hassle so people try to avoid it, but freezing bao is really easy, and you can reheat them straight from frozen in a few minutes.

 How to freeze bao buns